-Financial assets are impaired by calculating the probability of default and the estimated recoverable amount given default, which is used to calculate the expected credit loss.
-The company has taken default to be defined as a counterparty that has entered administration.
+Financial assets are impaired by calculating the probability of default and the estimated recoverable amount given default, which is used to calculate the expected credit loss. the company has taken default to be defined as a counterparty that has entered administration.
+See notes 2 and 15 for further detail.